k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 EOF
 ```

-#### Lauch pod with text annotation for NetworkAttachmentDefinition in different namespace
+#### Launch pod with text annotation for NetworkAttachmentDefinition in different namespace

 You can also specify NetworkAttachmentDefinition with its namespace as adding `<namespace>/`